What is GDPR?

 Protecting our customers’ data is fundamental to everything we do.
 To better understand our security practices, you can refer to our security pages:

 Xero has also completed a SOC 2 Type 2 report.
 The report covers the trust services principles and criteria for security, availability, and confidentiality.
-SOC 2 audits are carried out by Ernst and Young, so it’s an independent assessment of Xero’s control environment against an internationally recognized assurance standard.
+SOC 2 audits are carried out by Schellman, so it’s an independent assessment of Xero’s control environment against an internationally recognized assurance standard.

 Do you have a GDPR-compliant data processing agreement/addendum for us to sign?